jboss-developer/jboss-picketlink-quickstarts/picketlink-angularjs-rest/README.md

 If it is configured correctly, you should be asked to trust the server certificate.

-Configuring the Mail Service in the Mail Subsystem by Running the JBoss CLI Script
+Configuring the Mail Service in the Mail Subsystem by Running the JBoss CLI Script (JBoss Enterprise Application Platform)
 ----------------------------

 1. Start the WildFly Server by typing the following: